 When I asked for a blog post topic via Twitter, I received a couple of questions about castration and why we have to do it.
-Well, we do not have to castrate our cattle, but like many, many other management decisions in raising beef, it is a decision in response to consumer demand.
+Well, we do not have to castrate our cattle, but like many other management decisions in raising beef, it is a decision in response to consumer demand.
 Consumers want a consistent palatable, flavorful product.
-So, producers respond to the demand.
+So, producers respond with the tools we know can help to accomplish that.

 I castrate my male calves a few hours after birth using a band method.
 Some producers choose to not castrate until 2 to 4 months of age using either a band or knife method.
-Other producers choose not to castrate and the cattle will be castrated at 7+ months of age.
+Other farmers and ranchers choose not to castrate until 7+ months of age.
 Not all male calves are castrated.
 Animals with superior genetic and physical characteristics are left intact (not castrated) and used as bulls in breeding herds.
 I have a few reasons for castration and I will try my best to break them down for you.

 Castration for Breeding Selection

 If I were to give you one reason why we castrate animals, I would say it is because of breeding selection.
 It goes back to the earlier mentioned consumer demand.
-We set parameters, for selected characteristics in our herd (i.e. Weaning Weight, Muscling:Fat, Milk Production, Physical Soundness…).
-We select bulls that fit this criteria to produce a uniform, desirable calf crop.
-If we left all bull calves intact (not castrated) we would have heifers bred to their brothers, at an early age, and would move away from desired breeding program.
+We set parameters, for selected characteristics in our herd (i.e. weaning weight, muscling to fat ratio, milk production, structural soundness, among many others).
+We select bulls that fit these criteria to produce a uniform, desirable calf crop.
+If we left all bull calves intact (not castrated) we would have heifers bred to their brothers, at an early age, and would move away from the desired breeding program.
 Not to mention heifers bred too early are not allowed to reach their full growth potential as cows.

 Why choose banding shortly after birth?